ARAZA13/araza13.github.io/README.md

 ### [Data - Depot Pakistan](https://datacatalog.worldbank.org/search/dataset/0038010/Data-Depot---Pakistan)

   - Devised & implemented a systematic & scaleable data cleaning, harmonization, and analysis strategy for the assembly and aggregation of 100+ complex micro-datasets from multiple data sources like household surveys, government censuses, and administrative/monitoring datasets.
 All applicable code behind this initiative is open-source and available on [GitHub](https://github.com/worldbank/Data_Depot_Education_Pakistan).
+{: style="text-align: justify"}

-  - Calulated standardized key indicators on education with open access to standardized micro-datasets by developing a scalable platform using r(shiny) app for proactive tracking of indicators and open access standardized micro-data.
+- Calculated key education indicators, created proprietary panels of point estimates from harmonized data across multiple sources, and developed a scalable R Shiny application that supports proactive indicator tracking and provides open access to standardized microdata.
+{: style="text-align: justify"}

 - Added value in the data landscape by creating public data good for informed decision-making in the education sector.
 {: style="text-align: justify"}